 In the way the song first ended up being shipped (anime insert song and pre-release in July), we could only say that if you wanted to listen clearly to Saito‘s vocals you had to mess with your music player’s EQ to virtually unlock this song’s full potential.

-Right now, the song might not be on its ideal state but it’s heaps and bounds better than those two initial versions.
-If you have any of those versions please consider getting rid of them and purchase the new version.
+Right now, the song might not be in its ideal state but its heaps and bounds better than those two initial versions.
+If you have any of those versions please consider getting rid of them and purchasing the new version.
 The new mix is not fantastic but his vocals at least can shine during the chorus, a feat that was far from possible back in July.

 It’s in the artist’s best interests to have clear vocals and a crisp instrumental that goes along with those.
 We’ve seen these kinds of issues happen with some frequency in Japan.

-But it fazes us just how could everyone that were involved – producer, arranger, composer, mixer and anime producer – say Hikari Tatsu Ame was “okay” in its first two versions.
+But it fazes me just how could everyone that was involved – producer, arranger, composer, mixer, and anime producer – say Hikari Tatsu Ame was “okay” in its first two versions.

 As someone with previous producing/music composition/mixing experience, it really disappointed and surprised me that the final mix was sounding like that.
 You don’t have to be a professional in the music business to understand this.
 Anyone that enjoys listening to music will automatically notice that something is wrong with it.
 It was that noticeable.